jasmohan-narula/google-cloud-skills-boost-labs/Build a Data Mesh with Dataplex/Build a Data Mesh with Dataplex Challenge Lab/README.md

 ## Task 4.
 Create and upload a data quality specification file to Cloud Storage
 The Cloud Storage bucket for step 2 has been pre-created in this lab.

-Create a data quality specification file named dq-customer-orders.yaml with the following specifications:
+Create a data quality specification file named `dq-customer-orders.yaml` with the following specifications:

+- `NOT NULL` rule applied to the `user_id` column of the `customer_orders.ordered_items` table.
-- NOT NULL rule applied to the user_id column of the customer_orders.ordered_items table
+- `NOT NULL` rule applied to the `order_id` column of the `customer_orders.ordered_items` table.

-- NOT NULL rule applied to the order_id column of the customer_orders.ordered_items table Upload the file to the Cloud Storage bucket named qwiklabs-gcp-02-1d68c19bbb17-dq-config.
+Upload the file to the Cloud Storage bucket named `qwiklabs-gcp-00-d4c6cf614736-dq-config`.

 ```
 touch dq-customer-orders.yaml